atamborrino/atamborrino.github.io/_posts/2013-12-25-play-framework-websocket.markdown

 }
 ```

 Yep, that's it!
-Iteratees really shine in these kind of use cases.
+Iteratees really shine in these kinds of use cases.

 ### Replaceable sub-streams
 Now, when a new chunk comes from the client, we want to replace the old sub-stream (even if it wasn't ended) with a new one.
 For this use case, we use `Concurrent.patchPannel` which allows precisely to do that.
 It has an imperative signature, so we will define a helper function to keep our code clean.